lucasols/t-state/README.md

 ### Updating state via immer

 With `produceState`, it is possible to change the state by mutating the values while maintaining the store's immutability.
 This is especially useful for updating "deep nested values".
-For more details and possibilities, consult the [documentação do immer](https://immerjs.github.io/immer/update-patterns)
+For more details and possibilities, consult the [immer documentation](https://immerjs.github.io/immer/update-patterns)

 ```tsx
 testStore.produceState((draftState) => {